6 - lovers

 relationality, connection, intimacy, exchange, generosity

-In a Zoom course that I had the privilege of attending recently, Rabbi Emily Cohen spoke about two kinds of ancestors: literal and mythic, a lineage that is expansive enough to include ethnic Jews, convert Jews, and all the Jews in between.
+In a Zoom course that I had the privilege of attending recently, Rabbi Emily Cohen spoke of two kinds of ancestors: literal and mythic, a lineage that is expansive enough to include ethnic Jews, convert Jews, and all the Jews in between.
 During a guest appearance in a fall Coven rehearsal, Finn Lefevre (witch, scholar, thesis committee member) spoke to the importance of honoring chosen ancestors, a practice that centers kinship and lineage connections for queer witches whose genealogies are not visible by the norms of hetero temporality.
 Patrice Miller, theatre-witch and dear friend, holds seances with and makes offerings for her “art ancestors,” a term that I have adopted for this thesis to describe the writers with whom I am in deep citational dialogue.
-In all of these contexts, ancestral connection is a practice of acknowledging lineages thats transcend time, space, and bloodlines.
+In all of these contexts, ancestral connection is a practice of acknowledging lineages that transcend time, space, and bloodlines.
 It is a naming of inherited knowledges, an act of gratitude, a positioning of oneself within a greater history.

-This is how I’ve started defining Ancestor: a temporally distanced someone – a ghost, often -- from whom I inherited something invaluable; someone to whom I feel indebted; someone whose lineage I am humbled or desire to be counted among.
+This is how I’ve started defining Ancestor: a temporally distanced someone (see chariot) – a ghost, often -- from whom I inherited something invaluable; someone to whom I feel indebted; someone whose lineage I am humbled or desire to be counted among.

 In the context of academic thesis writing, ancestors are honored citationally.
 Sarah Ahmed opens Living a Feminist Life by explaining her decision not to cite the institution of white men -- a refusal of an academic-approved genealogy that in turns requires finding and conversing with a feminist genealogy: